TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video Ascension Trailer Ascension Trailer

+Ascension, a three night event, premieres on December 15 at 9/8c

-Syfy Video Z Nation - Sneak Peek - Zunami Z Nation - Sneak Peek - Zunami
+Z Nation - Sneak Peek - Zunami Z Nation - Sneak Peek - Zunami

 Get a sneak peek at the next episode of Z Nation, airing Friday at 10/9c on Syfy